 How a psychologically healthy work environment is good for business

-Research shows that teams in psychologically healthy workplaces are more communicative, collaborative and inclined to solve problems together, all of which deliver strong benefits to the bottom line.
+Research shows that teams in psychologically healthy workplaces are more communicative, collaborative and inclined to solve problems together, all of which can significantly increase results.

-So how do you go about creating that kind of workplace in your business?
+So how do you go about creating that kind of workplace for your business?

 Strike the right balance

-Friesen says the four factors will look different from one workplace to the next.
+These four factors play out differently from one workplace to the next.
 The best way to find out what works for your business is to talk to your employees.

 Make mental health a priority

-While larger companies may have more resources to implement formal supports such as employee assistance programs (EAPs), Friesen says entrepreneurs have the advantage of being directly in touch with the front-line reality of the workplace.
+While larger companies may be in a better position to institute benefits like employee assistance programs (EAPs), entrepreneurs have the advantage of seeing up close the front-line realities of the workplace.

-There may be accommodations or other changes you could make that would relieve some of the burden.
+There may be accommodations or other changes you could make that would relieve some of their burden.

-Encourage your employee to seek support from their own network or take other actions that will support their mental health.
+Encourage your team members to seek support from their own network or take other actions that will support their mental health.

-Identify resources that might be useful, such as the employee’s family doctor or an EAP, if one is available.
-If you don’t have an EAP, try to familiarize yourself with other resources in the community that you can suggest to employees in a time of need.
+Identify resources that might be useful, such as health specialists, team members or an EAP, if one is available.
+If you don’t have an EAP, try to familiarize yourself with other resources in the community that you can suggest to employees who are in need.

 Don’t forget to take care of yourself

-While it’s important to look after the mental health of your employees, remember to care for your own.
-According to a study by the Canadian Mental Health Association, supported by BDC, entrepreneurs report mental health problems at nearly three times the rate of the general population (21% vs. 8.1%).
+While it’s important to look after the mental health of your employees, remember to also take care of yourself.
+According to a study by the Canadian Mental Health Association, in conjunction with BDC, entrepreneurs report mental health problems at nearly three times the rate of the general population (21% vs. 8.1%).

-Friesen advises entrepreneurs to reach out to their networks for connection, support and advice.
-“The same way you ask each other about how to handle business challenges, you can share thoughts about how to get through a tough time or help an employee in need.”
+Entrepreneurs should reach out to their networks for support and advice.
+Your networks’ supportiveness can go beyond business challenges; why not share thoughts about how to get through a tough time or help an employee in need?